aws-samples/cdk-eks-blueprints-patterns/docs/patterns/secureingresscognito.md

 ## Test authentication

-Point your browsers to the URL of the Kubecost app in your cluster.
+Point your browser to the URL of the Kubecost app in your cluster.
 Your browser will be redirected to a sign-in page.
 This page is provided by Amazon Cognito hosted UI.

 Since this is your first time accessing the application, sign up as a new user.
 The data you input here will be saved in the Amazon Cognito user pool you created earlier in the post.